fuzetoo/TRANSACTION-API/README.md

-### Transaction-Management-System-API

-Project Name: Transaction Management System

-Project Description:

-The Transaction Management System is an application that allows users to record and query financial transactions.
-It provides functionalities for creating, listing, and querying transactions, as well as generating a summary of financial activities.
-The project is implemented in JavaScript, using the following technologies and libraries:

-Technologies and Libraries Used:

-    Fastify: It is a fast and efficient web framework for building web applications in Node.js.

-    Zod: It is a library for data schema validation.

-    Node.js Crypto: Used for generating unique identifiers (UUIDs).

-    Knex: It is an SQL query builder that makes interacting with databases easier.

-    (x) Supertest: It is a library that allows programmatically testing HTTP APIs.

-Key Features:
+# Transaction API

+Welcome to the Transaction API!
+This API empowers users to manage their financial transactions efficiently and securely.

+## Features

-    Create Transactions: Users can create new transactions by providing information such as title, amount, and type (credit or debit).
+- **Create Transactions**: Users can create new transactions by providing information such as title, amount, and type (credit or debit).
 Transactions are associated with a user's session.

-    List Transactions: Users can list all transactions associated with their session.
+- **List Transactions**: Users can list all transactions associated with their session.

-    Query Transactions: Users can query details of a specific transaction based on its ID.
+- **Query Transactions**: Users can query details of a specific transaction based on its ID.

-    Financial Summary: The application provides a summary of financial activities, including the total of transaction amounts.
+- **Financial Summary**: The application provides a summary of financial activities, including the total of transaction amounts.

+## Technologies Used

+- **Fastify**: A fast and efficient web framework for building web applications in Node.js.

+- **Zod**: A library for data schema validation.

+- **Node.js Crypto**: Used for generating unique identifiers (UUIDs).

+- **Knex**: An SQL query builder that makes interacting with databases easier.